Rafael Schächter: Life

 He came from Romanian town Brăila, but after World War I he came to Brno, where he studied piano under Vilém Kurz.
 He moved to Prague with Kurz and started to study piano at master school with Karel Hoffmeister, and composition and conducting at Prague Conservatory.
-After he finished studies, he was engaged (in 1934) to avant-garde theatre Déčko by E. F. Burian.
+After he finished his studies, he was engaged (in 1934) to avant-garde theatre Déčko by E. F. Burian.

-In 1937 he established own ensemble—Komorní opera, where he performed lesser-known chamber and also baroque music.
+In 1937 he established his own ensemble—Komorní opera, where he performed lesser-known chamber and also baroque music.

 After the German occupation of Czechoslovakia in 1939, the Nazi administration began a program of mass incarceration, deportation, and genocide of the 100,000+ Jewish people there, including the establishment of the Theresienstadt ghetto and concentration camp in the Czech town of Terezín.
 Schächter was sent to Terezín on 30 November 1941 in Transport H, serial number 128.
 Here he set up a smuggled piano in the basement of the men's barracks housing.
 Without the constant oversight of Nazi soldiers within the camp, Schächter was able to assemble a male choir to keep morale high.
 He also managed to slip by the barred gates of the men's section to the woman's barracks to assemble a female choir there as well.
 When the genders were reintegrated by the Nazis, Schächter's established choir was able to gain clemency from the camp director.
 With his choir, which numbered well in excess of 200 members, he was able to create, often from a single score, productions of famous operas and works of classical music.